JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

    Python has inbuilt support for certain character classes, and they are often more functional than the simple character ranges.
-The big win with Python’s character classes is that they can be locale and/or Unicode aware by specifying the LOCALE_ or UNICODE_ flags.
+The big win with Python’s character classes is that they can be locale and/or Unicode aware by specifying the :data:`re.LOCALE` or :data:`re.UNICODE` flags.

 These types of string escaping problems are common, and as your |RegEx|
 becomes more complex their likelihood increases greatly.
 Python, as is often